PyJaipur/100DaysOfCode/carotkut94/README.md

 Given an array a of n integers and a number,d, perform d left rotations on the array.
 Return the updated array to be printed as a single line of space-separated integers.`

 This problem can be found at https://www.hackerrank.com/challenges/ctci-array-left-rotation

+# Day 5
+On day 5th I solved two problems in order to compensate for day 4, this problem is also from HackerRank

+### Problem Statement
+This problem is quiet big to type in here, and hard to copy paste, I would rather, suggest to follow the link

+This problem can be found at https://www.hackerrank.com/challenges/2d-array